Key Takeaway

 "I'm in an Unmarried Partnership"

-You definitely need a will.
+This one is urgent.
 In most states, unmarried partners have zero inheritance rights.
-If you die without a will, your partner gets nothing — regardless of how long you've been together, whether you share a home, or whether you have children together.
+If you die without a will, your partner gets nothing — regardless of how long you've been together, whether you share a home, or whether you have children.
+Everything goes to your blood relatives under intestacy laws.
+Your partner could be left without a home, without shared assets, and without any legal standing.

 "I Own a Home"

+Your home is likely your most valuable asset, and without a will, its transfer gets complicated fast.
 If the home is jointly owned with right of survivorship, it passes to the surviving owner automatically.
-But if you own it alone — or as tenants in common — it becomes part of your probate estate and gets distributed according to intestacy laws or through a potentially messy process.
+But if you own it alone — or as tenants in common — it becomes part of your probate estate and gets distributed according to intestacy laws or through a potentially messy court process.

 A will lets you specify exactly who receives your home, under what conditions, and when.